nrwl/nx/nx-dev/nx-dev/public/documentation/latest/node/tutorial/04-create-libs.md

 }
 ```

-> In code destined for production, you would actually have a proper authentication check here.
+> In code destined for production, we would actually have a proper authentication check here.

-## Use the new library
+## Use the new Library

 **Now import `AuthModule` into `apps/todos/src/app/app.module.ts`.**